jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 ## Integrating with Astro

-Use Umbraco's native [Content Delivery API](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api) to provide content to your Astro project.
+In this section you will use Umbraco's native [Content Delivery API](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api) to provide content to your Astro project.

 ## Prerequisites